plattnotpratt/task-api/README.md

 #### DELETE:
 - [x] **uri/task/:id** - Delete a task from the database denoted by the id and associated with the user.

+#### AUTH(POST):
+- [x] **uri/auth/signup** - Post valid data requirements in the body of the request, and you should receive back a token for future requests.
+    - Requirements
+        - fname : string
+        - lname : string
+        - email : string (Valid email)
+        - password : string (Valid password)